Walther/reactgifs/README.md

 And on mobile too:
 ![Index page on mobile](screenshots/reactgifs-mobile.jpg)

-There's also support for user login via some common providers:
+In the production version, there's also support for user login via some common providers:

 ![Index page, not logged in](screenshots/2016-02-11-132620_1920x1080_scrot.png)
 ![Index page, login box](screenshots/2016-02-11-132625_1920x1080_scrot.png)

 ## Usage

+- Clone this repository
-- `npm install`
+- `npm install` to install all the dependencies
+- Change `prod = true` to `prod = false` in `server.js` to disable auth for local testing
+- Change `requireAuth = true` to `requireAuth = false` in `static/reactgifs.js` to set up a default local test user
-- `node server.js`
+- Run `node server.js`
 - Open http://localhost:8080/ in your favourite browser